YellowWaitt/RiftOfTheNecroDancerPlaylists/README.md

 - **Editor tracks** : a playlist that contains all the local tracks not available in the workshop i.e. the ones you are working on with the editor.
 - **All tracks** : you still have access to a playlist that contains all your tracks like before.

-You may want to have a look at the [Rift Of The NecroManager](https://github.com/96-LB/RiftOfTheNecroManager) mod to have in-game access to the mod settings.
+You may also want to have a look at the [Rift Of The NecroManager](https://github.com/96-LB/RiftOfTheNecroManager) mod to have in-game access to the mod settings.

 ## Installation

 **Rift Of The NecroDancer Playlists** runs on BepInEx 5.
-In order to use this mod, you must first install BepInEx into your Rift of the NecroDancer game folder.
+In order to use this mod, you must first install BepInEx into your Rift Of The NecroDancer game folder.
 A more detailed guide can be found [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html), but a summary is provided below.
 If BepInEx is already installed, you can skip the next subsection.

 ### Installing BepInEx